codeoffer/.github/profile/README.md

 CodeOffer.net provides secure payment processing to ensure that both the buyer and the seller are protected.

-Sellers can list their apps on the platform and set their own prices.
-They can also communicate with potential buyers to answer any questions and negotiate the terms of the transaction.

 ### Benefits for Buyers

 -   Access to a wide variety of apps and software products